evanaze/evanazevedo.com/content/post/datascience-transition-week3/index.md

 - [Ace the Data Science Interview](https://www.acethedatascienceinterview.com/) by Kevin Huo & Nick Singh.
 I wish I had this book as I wrapped up my undergrad three years ago.
 - [Build a Career in Data Science](https://www.amazon.com/Build-Career-Science-Jacqueline-Nolis/dp/1617296244) by Emily Robinson and Jacqueline Nolis.
 A very accessible and encouraging overview of the data science career journey.

-I'm beginning to understand that to be successful you need to:
+I'm beginning to understand that to be successful, you need to:

 - Understand the business problem
 - Communicate the value of the project